AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 one wants to see how things were done yesterday, so keep your course updated.

-We kept up to date with our example application, refactoring it before every new session and adding the newest functionality in AngularJS, as well as keeping up to date with best practise.
+We kept up to date with our example application, refactoring it before every new session and adding the newest functionality in AngularJS, as well as keeping up to date with best practice.

 By doing this we could proudly show the AngularJS 1.5.0 component within days of its release!